dogaece-koca/bakim-asistani/README.md

 ## 📖 How to Use

-1.  **Upload Manual:** Open the sidebar and upload a PDF file (e.g., a refrigerator service manual).
+1.  **Upload Manual:** Open the sidebar and upload a service manual PDF.
-2.  **Wait for Processing:** The system will extract text and memorize the content.
+2.  **Initialize:** The agent ingests the full document and adopts the "Senior Engineer" persona.
-3.  **Ask a Question:** Type your technical question in the chat box.
+3.  **Ask or Show:** Type a problem (e.g., "Fridge leaking water") or upload a photo of the defect.
-4.  **Upload Image (Optional):** If you see a damaged part or an unknown error icon, upload its photo to get a visual diagnosis.
+4.  **Iterate:** If a solution fails, say "It didn't work".
+The agent will remember the context and guide you through deeper inspection steps.

 ## 📸 Screenshots